ursalang/pygments-lexer-ursa/README.md

 This is a lexer for the [Ursa programming language](https://ursalang.github.io) for use with the syntax highlighter [Pygments](https://pygments.org).

-It is distributed under a BSD license.
+It is distributed under a BSD license (see LICENSE file).

 I hope it will one day be part of the Pygments distribution.